 By Katie Penfield

-Every Halloween night for the past eight years, our Principia theater and dance students have participated in the Alton Halloween Parade.
-In an interview with the current assistant professor of dance, Erin Lane, The Pilot gained some insights into the history of this event and its association with Principia.
+Every Halloween night for the past eight years, the Principia theater and dance students have participated in the Alton Halloween Parade.

-The iconic flashmob was partially set into motion by former Principia theater and dance professor Hilary Harper-Wilcoxen. “[Harper-Wilcoxen] was looking for ways to reach out to the community and walked into Frew’s [Bridal shop in Alton] one day,” said Lane.
+The iconic flashmob was partially set into motion by former Principia theater and dance professor Hilary Harper-Wilcoxen. “[Harper-Wilcoxen] was looking for ways to reach out to the community and walked into Frew’s [a bridal shop in Alton] one day,” said Erin Lane, assistant professor of dance.
 “She asked to speak with the owner, Erin Frew, and they came up with this idea together.
 So it’s always been Principia…and Frew’s collaboration with the community.”

-Since its humble beginnings almost a decade ago, the event has flourished, attracting new members from the greater Alton and Florissant communities.
+Since its humble beginnings, the event has flourished, attracting new members from the greater Alton and Florissant communities.

 The Principia community, as usual, was invited to participate in the event, either as dancers in the flash mob or as general supporters of the parade.
 DK Dance Productions, a dance school with locations in both Alton and Florissant, was also involved, although this year marked a difference in their method of participation.
 The dance school recorded a short video with choreography for Michael Jackson’s classic “Thriller” that was shared with people in the general Alton area; the viewers were welcomed to come and participate in the dance.